Post-Baccalaureate Programs: Everything You Need to Know

 Though many applicants may write about serving in community clinics, Marisol gives her own spin on this topic by doing the following:

-Including highly specific details about the conversation between Lupe and herself
+Including highly specific details about her conversation with Lupe

 4. Does the introduction cover too much, or is there real depth?

-The intro includes a single conversation with a single patient at a clinic unlike any other.
+The intro includes a single conversation with a single patient at a clinic unlike any other.tion text goes here

-Marisol uses the thesis paragraph to give context about the interest in medicine that preceded her interaction with Lupe and establishes a long-standing commitment to serving underserved monolingual Spanish-speaking patients.
+Analysis: Marisol uses the thesis paragraph to give context about the interest in medicine that preceded her interaction with Lupe.
+She establishes a long-standing commitment to serving underserved monolingual Spanish-speaking patients.
 It becomes evident why Marisol started her essay writing about a single instance when she made a cultural faux pas during a patient interaction at the clinic.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?